Omni-Analytics-Group/challenges/mlk-20190711/README.md

 ## Day One

-We have a three part #tidytuesday #rstats challenge for you.
-Using #rvest and #tidyverse, scrape the I Have a Dream Speech text into a 29 row #tibble from https://aol.it/2NFuaum.
+On July 11th, 1977, #MLK was presented with the Presidential Medal of Freedom.
+We have an three part #rstats challenge to commerate that day.
+Day One: Using #rvest and #tidyverse, scrape the I Have a Dream speech text into a 29 row #tibble (one per paragraph) from https://aol.it/2NFuaum #tidytuesday

 ## Day Two